blockchainapis/docs/docs/Getting started/get-api-key.md

 # Get Your API Key

-You can use Blockchain APIs without an API key, however, without an API key, you are heavily limited.
+You can use Blockchain APIs without an API key, but, without an API key, you will get limited.
+You can get an API key for free at: https://dashboard.blockchainapis.io/register